 Dyson Hall of Science (PLV)

 The Dyson Hall of Science includes teaching and research laboratories for the Biology, Chemistry, and Physical Science departments on our Pleasantville campus.
 The Environmental Science Suite incorporates teaching and research facilities for both undergraduate and graduate courses in environmental science.
-The facility also houses laboratories of Earth Science, a gallery mall, a state-of-the-art video conference room, a library, and gathering areas for students and faculty.
+The facility also houses laboratories of Earth Science, a state-of-the-art video conference room, and gathering areas for students and faculty.